Chiark-Collective/Pointcept/report/main.typ

 = Introduction
 3D scanning technologies, such as LiDAR and photogrammetry, are transforming heritage preservation by enabling the capture of highly detailed digital models of historical sites and artifacts.
 These precise scans allow for accurate documentation, analysis, and virtual restoration, ensuring that cultural heritage is preserved and accessible for future study even if the physical structures degrade or are damaged over time.

 AI technologies are becoming essential tools in heritage preservation by automating the processing and analysis of vast amounts of 3D data, such as point clouds generated from LiDAR or photogrammetry.
-Through techniques like semantic segmentation and pattern recognition, AI can help identify and classify architectural elements, detect structural damage, and even predict future degradation.
+Through techniques like semantic segmentation and object detection, AI can help identify and classify architectural elements, detect structural damage, and even predict future degradation.
 This reduces manual effort, speeds up analysis, and enables large-scale digital documentation of heritage sites, ultimately enhancing the ability to preserve and restore cultural assets efficiently and accurately.

 == Previous Work
 Drawing on previous classification work performed on Milan Cathedral @teruggi2020, where a hierarchical machine learning approach was used with Random Forest algorithms, the authors conducted a previous experiment using a 1.2B point dataset captured by LiDAR scan of a heritage building (the Queens House villa in Greenwich).